Kzzkt147/dragonfly-state-controller/README.md

 # Enemy State Controller

 A node-based state controller for setting up enemy behaviours in unity.
-Create your own custom actons and conditional state transitions.
+Create new state nodes and add your own actions and conditions to them in a node editor.
+The state controller will move between connected nodes depending on conditions that you have set on each node.

+You can create your own actions and conditions(decisions) to add to these nodes - more info below.

 ![Node Graph](img/NodeGraph.PNG)